 Compound words are written together in Norwegian, which can cause words to become very long, for example sannsynlighetsmaksimeringsestimator (maximum likelihood estimator) and menneskerettighetsorganisasjoner (human rights organisations).
 Another example is the title høyesterettsjustitiarius (originally a combination of supreme court and the actual title, justiciar).
 Note also the translation En midtsommernattsdrøm (A Midsummer Night's Dream).

 If they are not written together, each part will naturally be read with primary stress, and the meaning of the compound is lost.
 This is sometimes forgotten, occasionally with humorous results.
 Instead of writing, for example, lammekoteletter (lamb chops), people make the mistake of writing lamme koteletter (lame, or paralyzed, chops).
-The original message can even be reversed, as when røykfritt (no smoking, i.e. "smoke free") becomes røyk fritt (smoke freely).Free Quote
+The original message can even be reversed, as when røykfritt (no smoking, i.e. "smoke free") becomes røyk fritt (smoke freely).Get Quote

 Other examples include: